radicle-dev/radicle-registry/README.md

 Developing with the Client
 --------------------------

-For development we provide `radicle_registry_client::MemoryClient`.
-This client implementation allows you to run the registry ledger logic in memory with the same interface that the node client provides.
+For development you can create a ledger emulator with `radicle_registry_client::Client::new_emulator()`.
+Instead of connecting to a node this client runs the ledger in memory.
 See the API docs for more information.